Marmosad/marmosad-backend-typescript/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. Ensure any install or build dependencies are removed before the end of the layer when doing a build
 2. Document your changes
-3. Contact one of the developers after submitting a merge request.
+3. Contact one of the developers after submitting a merge request

 ## Style Guide